baxtersa/distribufy/README.md

 [OpenWhisk](https://openwhisk.apache.org) platform.

-Distribufy exposes a function `$__D.checkpoint` to JavaScript programs, which captures and serializes a programs continuation.
+Distribufy exposes a function `$__D.checkpoint` to JavaScript programs, which captures and serializes a program's continuation.
 Checkpoints provide the basis for more complex compositions of I/O driven programs.

 ## Building
----

 Distribufy builds against a branch of Stopify which must be built from source.
 The following steps should get your environment up and running.